 Hard water contains more minerals which enhance the bacteria growth of the starter.
 This can mean that in hard water areas, the starter will be thicker.

-For more troubleshooting tips view the sourdough starter troubleshooting and fixes page.
+For more troubleshooting tips view the sourdough starter troubleshooting page.

 4) Improve the environment of a sourdough starter